OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_federation.rst

 It is a good idea to prevent any API access to the master zone during this step (e.g. by filtering out access to API).

+If you are upgrading from version 6.2+.
+Instead of filtering the API, you may use ``onezone disable <zone_id>`` to disable all zones.
+So no operation changing OpenNebula state are executed.

 Step 2.
 Stop All Zones
 ================================================================================